Note: This guide has been updated to reflect changes made in Electrum 4.0.1. If you have an older version you will need to upgrade .

 I’m really cheap.
 Tell me how I can save even more money?

-Check “Use Replace-by-fee” under Tools menu > Preferences > Fees tab so that you can low ball the fee initially and bump it later on if you need to.
+Make sure that you’ve checked “Use Replace-by-fee” under Tools menu > Preferences > Transactions tab so that you can low ball the fee initially and bump it later on if you need to.